alexirpan/alexirpan.github.io/research.md

 permalink: /research/
 ---

-*Last updated November 14, 2016.*
+*Last updated September 25, 2017.*

-This is not a standard research page.

-Due to confidence issues, I didn't apply to PhD programs senior year.
-My more complete reasoning is in this [blog post]({% post_url 2016-01-03-grad-school %}).

-My current research area is transfer for robotics and deep reinforcement learning.
-Broadly, I'm interested in ways to use pretrained policies to train new policies with fewer samples.
-My current theory is that this requires automatically learning a shared structure/factor common to several tasks, and my current research is focused on ways to learn and utilize those shared factors.

-The research I did in undergrad didn't lead to publishable results, but I'm still proud of it.
-Hopefully you'll find it neat.
+My current research interests are transfer learning and deep reinforcement learning, with a bias towards their applications to robotics.

+This page is divided into post-undergrad projects and undergrad projects.
+Post-undergrad projects are significantly lower quality, but I leave them up because I'm still slightly proud of what I accomplished, given what I knew at the time.

 Project list: